- Home

 An inspection is required for all construction or work for which a permit is required and shall be subject to inspection by the building official/inspector and all such construction or work shall remain accessible and exposed for inspection purposes until approved by the building official/inspector.

-The information needed to request an inspection is the job address, what type of inspection you are requesting, whether you wish a morning or afternoon inspection, and your name and a call-back phone number.
+The information needed to request an inspection is the job address, what type of inspection you are requesting, whether you wishto have a morning or afternoon inspection, and your name and a call-back phone number.

-- Do you require fresh air duct blast pressure test and/or a Door Test?
+Do you require fresh air duct blast pressure test?
+Door Test?

 - Accessory Building - Residential